marcy-terui/jeffy/README.md

 # Description

-Event and Contract Driven Serverless **"Application"** Framework.
-Utilities for Lambda functions to make it easy to develop serverless applications.
+Jeffy is Serverless **"Application"** Framework, which is suite of Utilities for Lambda functions to make it easy to develop serverless applications.

+Mainly, focusing on three things.

+- Logging: Providing easy to see JSON format logging, auto logging as a decorator for capturing events and responses and errors, configurable to inject additional attributes what you want to see to logs.
+- Tracing: Traceable events within related functions and AWS services with generating and passing `correlation_id`.
+- Decorators: To save time to implement common things for Lambda functions, providing some useful decorators.

 # Install